liupei404/K3NG/210-Build:-Schematic.md

 These [detailed building plans by KF4BZT](https://kf4bzt.wordpress.com/2015/08/06/arduino-cw-keyer-project/) may be helpful to people new to building this sort of projct.

 This [Fritzing Breadboard Plan](http://fritzing.org/media/fritzing-repo/projects/k/k3ng-project/images/K3NG%20keyer_bb.png) may also help in breadboarding your first prototype.
+(User contributed)  (Note that this model uses D3 and D5 for the paddles instead of the standard D2 and D5 pins.)